CMake in AimRT

 OFF

-Whether to compile OpenTelemetry plugin
+Whether to compile the opentelemetry plugin

 AIMRT_BUILD_GRPC_PLUGIN